-Abcott Institute is an accredited institute.
-The goal of accreditation is to ensure that education provided by institutions of higher education, like Dorsey Schools, meets or exceeds an acceptable level of quality.
+Abcott Institute is an accredited institution.
+The goal of accreditation is to ensure that education provided by institutions of higher education meets or exceeds an acceptable level of quality.
 Abcott Institute is institutionally accredited to award diplomas and certificates by: